AstrobioMike/AstrobioMike.github.io/R/more_indexing.md

 # Subsetting by position

 Subsetting by index number (the actual sequential position of a value) is pretty straightforward as we covered [here](/R/basics#subsetting-by-position).
-Let's make a simple vector to work with and then look at that again:
+Let's make a simple vector to work with and then look at that again for a second:

 ```R
 y <- c(5, 6, 7)